Curtis Brown agents are closely involved with our courses as tutors and speakers.

 Our courses are intense, practical and packed with content.
 We won't waste your time or ours.

-Curtis Brown launched in 2011 as a way of reaching out to new novelists, helping them to write their best and get smart about the industry.
+Curtis Brown launched its London writing courses in 2011 as a way of reaching out to new novelists, helping them to write their best and get smart about the industry.
 We run three- and six-month courses in our London offices, and three- and six-month online courses with flexible hours so that writers with restrictive schedules or those in different time zones can take part from all over the world.
 We’ve also now launched low-priced online ‘taster’ courses for people trying their hand at writing for the first time and people who are not able or ready to take on the greater time and financial commitment required for our longer courses.

 I’m proud to say that over the past few years, many of our alumni have gained deals with major publishers.
 Some of our former students have written international bestsellers, others have won prizes and several more have gained representation with literary agents and are working to edit their novels for publication.
 Yet more are still working away, often with the support of their former Curtis Brown Creative cohort.
 It’s great to see how many of our alumni stay closely in touch with their student groups long after their courses end.